seedfourtytwo/youtubeDownload/README.md

 ## Features

-- Download all videos or shorts from a YouTube channel
+- Download all videos and/or shorts from a YouTube channel
 - High-quality MP4 format downloads
 - Progress tracking for each video
 - Configurable retry mechanism
 - Geo-restriction bypass
 - Option to limit the number of downloads for testing
 - Support for FFmpeg post-processing
+- Smart duplicate detection when downloading both videos and shorts

 ## Prerequisites